-Emerging from the protracted downturn, CES' balance sheet is well positioned to capitalize on the improving oilfield activity.
-At December 31, 2016 CES had cash on the balance sheet, a net \$nil draw on its Senior Facility and its \$300 million of Senior Notes are not due until April 2020.
-With the pick-up in oilfield activity in Q1 2017, CES has begun to draw modestly on its Senior Facility and at present has a net draw of approximately \$45.0 million on its Amended Senior Facility.
-In 2017 it is expected EBITDAC will exceed cash interest costs, capital expenditures and dividends.
+Emerging from the downturn, CES' balance sheet is well positioned to capitalize on the improving oilfield activity.
+In Q1 2017, CES built positive net working capital and began to draw on its Senior Facility.
+As of the date hereof, the Company had a net draw of approximately \$50.0 million on its Senior Facility and its Senior Notes in the amount of \$300 million are not due until April 2020.
+In 2017, it is expected that EBITDAC will exceed expenditures on cash interest, capital expenditures, and dividends.

-CES also announced today that it will pay a cash dividend of \$0.0025 per common share on April 13, 2017 to the shareholders of record at the close of business on March 31, 2017.
+CES also announced today that it will pay a cash dividend of \$0.0025 per common share on June 15, 2017 to the shareholders of record at the close of business on May 31, 2017.

-CES Q4 Results Conference Call Details
+CES Q1 Results Conference Call Details

-With respect to the fourth quarter results, CES will host a conference call / webcast at 9:00 pm MT (11:00 am ET) on Friday, March 10, 2017.
+With respect to the first quarter results, CES will host a conference call / webcast at 9:00 am MT (11:00 am ET) on Friday, May 12, 2017.